donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/nakahara.jpg" alt="Nakahara" width="200px"/>

-I am not sure how to classify this amazing book, as most of it is actually about differential geometry, but it is written with physics researchers in (mathematical) physics in mind, and it does have an important chapter on gauge theories.
+I am not sure how to classify this amazing book, as most of it is actually about differential geometry, but it is written with researchers in (mathematical) physics in mind, and it does have an important chapter on gauge theories.
 Regardless, if you are interested in theoretical physics, please read it.

 #### Quantum Field Theory

 Quantum field theory (usually called QFT) is what happens when you try to quantize fields (such as the electromagnetic field).
 Unlike quantum mechanics, the mathematics of quantum field theory are... complicated.
 And also not always defined properly.
-What does it mean to take a (path) integral?
+What does it mean to take an integral over all possible paths?
 What is the measure?
 I'm not sure.
 Either way, it's very interesting.
 I learned of the theory by reading a cute little book:

 **[Frobenius Algebras and 2D Topological Quantum Field Theory](https://www.amazon.com/Frobenius-Algebras-Topological-Theories-Mathematical-ebook/dp/B000SMDWFA/)**, *Joachim Kock*